vseryakov/backendjs/README.md

  - for worker modules the file name must be in the format: `NAME_worker.js`

 Once loaded they have the same access to the backend as the rest of the code, the only difference is that they reside in the backend home and can be shipped regardless of the node nodules and setup.
-These modules are exposed in the `core.context` the same way as all other core submodules. methods.
+These modules are exposed in the `core.modules` the same way as all other core submodules. methods.

-Let's assuming the modules/ contains file facebook_web.js:
+Let's assuming the modules/ contains file facebook_web.js which implenents custom FB logic:

             var bkjs = require("backendjs");
-            var fb = bkjs.facebook;
+            var core = bkjs.core;
+            var fb;

+            app.configureWeb = function(options, callback) {
+                // Now the facebook module is loaded and can be referenced fb = core.modules.facebook;
+            });

+            // Using facebook module in the main app api.app.get("some url", function(req, res) {

+                fb.makeRequest(function(err, data) {
                     ...

-            // Using facebook module in the main app fb.get("me", function(err, data) {
-                ...
+                });
             });

             bkj.server.start()